-Aflac offers a range of Critical Illness insurance, including options that can be issued with no medical exam or health questions.
+The insurer offers a range of Critical Illness policies, including options that can be issued with no medical exam or health questions.

-Aflac’s coverage options, like the cancer care policy, offer the choice of a lump sum payment that is paid out immediately upon diagnosis, or treatment-based payments.
-This second option will pay out as needed based on treatment required as it is received throughout the illness.
+Coverage options, like the cancer care policy, offer the choice of a lump sum payment that is paid out immediately upon diagnosis, or treatment-based payments.
+This second option will payout as needed based on treatment required as it is received throughout the illness.

-Like the other policies, Aflac offers the One Day Pay option with this type of coverage as well, which would allow a policyholder to receive a payment within a day of diagnosis.
+Like the other policies, the company offers the One Day Pay option with this type of coverage as well, which would allow a policyholder to receive a payment within a day of diagnosis.

-Aflac offers hospital coverage that covers the various costs associated with a hospital stay that are often not included in standard health insurance coverage.
-Aflac offers a range of different coverage levels, but doesn’t outline them on the website.
+The company offers hospital coverage that covers the various costs associated with a hospital stay that is often not included in standard health insurance coverage.
+Aflac offers a range of different coverage levels but doesn’t outline them on the website.

 This type of coverage is also available with a no medical exam option that can be issued regardless of health status.
 Again, Aflac offers the One Day Pay option on hospital plans.

 There are some guaranteed-issue options for short-term disability products, and they are renewable up to age 75.
-Although there is no One Day Pay for this type of policy, Aflac does promise an average of 4 days to pay out claims.
+Although there is no One Day Pay for this type of policy, the company does promise an average of 4 days to pay out claims.

 Few medical plans include any sort of dental insurance.
-Aflac offers policies that cover both routine dental care as well as treatments such as fillings, crowns, and root canals.
+Policies that cover both routine dental care, as well as treatments such as fillings, crowns, and root canals, are offered.
 There are also policy options that cover cosmetic dentistry and orthodontia.

 These plans can be used at any dentist, as the plan pays the policyholder directly.
 That means there are no networks and coverage doesn’t depend on which dentist you choose, unlike with HMO or PPO plans.